Some of the numbers presented in this website may not be the most recent available

 Kusunda hunter-gatherers lived in the region 11,000 years ago.
 In 500 BC small kingdoms arose under the influence of Indian empires.
 The Licchavi Kingdom was established in central Nepal from 400 AD but conquered by dynasties from Tibet and India in 750.

-The pro-British Rana dynasty took over from the Shahs in 1846 until 1951 but it was not until 1990 that a parliament was fully established.
-In 1996 a Maoist Party tried to usurp the government and a civil war was fought until 2005.
+The pro-British Rana dynasty had taken over from the Shahs in 1846 until 1951 but it was not until 1990 that a parliament was fully established.
+In 1996 a Maoist Party tried to usurp the government and a civil war was fought up to 2005.
 A negotiated ceasefire ultimately led to the abolition of the monarchy in 2008 and Nepal became a republic.

 Nepal’s economy depends on agriculture and textiles and remittances from employment of the Gurkhas.
 Mountain tourism is also important.

-Land-locked Nepal’s southern lowland plain (Terai) borders India and is part of the northern rim of the Indo-Gangetic Plain.
+Land-locked Nepal is entirely within the central Himalayan mountain range.
+It’s southern lowland plain (Terai) borders India and is part of the northern rim of the Indo-Gangetic Plain.
 Abutting the plain, the lower Himalayan range (Pahad) comprises mountains with populated valleys.
 The Mountain Region (Himal) north of this, contains 8 of the world's 10 tallest mountains, including Mount Everest.

 NEPAL